lmutsuha79/Delivery-Managment-System/README.md

 # toDo List:

 - protect routes when no session is opened
-- work on orders
-- add filter on status  and delivery boys (table of orders)
--
+- add payments

 # Notes:

 - add a short cut path to the foalder that contains the delivery boys avatars